ARF RC airplanes

-Installation of engine/motor and radio gear aside, other things you might need to do to complete an ARF airplane might be hinging the control surfaces, fitting the landing gear, tailplane and fin assembly, fuel tank installation if you've bought an IC plane and the fitting of other peripheral hardware items, and of course all servo linkages.
+Installation of engine/motor and radio gear aside, other things you might need to do to complete an ARF plane will likely be hinging the control surfaces, fitting the landing gear, tailplane and fin assembly, fuel tank installation if you've bought an IC plane, and the fitting of other peripheral hardware items, and of course all servo linkages etc.

 Control surface hinges in today's ARF kits are typically CA hinges; both edges will be already slotted and you just need to glue the hinge in place with thin cyanoacrylate glue.

 The better manufacturers provide comprehensive instruction manuals with their kits, to give you step-by-step instructions aided by clear photographs.
-So even if you have no modelling experience whatsoever, you should be in with a fair chance of completing your ARF successfully by reading through and carefully following the manual, although if you have any doubts then consulting a fellow modeller, hobby shop staff or seeking advice on a forum would be the best thing to do.
+So even if you have no modelling experience whatsoever, you should be in with a fair chance of completing your ARF successfully by reading through and carefully following the manual, although if you have any doubts then consulting a fellow modeller, hobby shop staff or seeking advice on a forum (RC Groups, RC Universe etc.) would be the best thing to do.

-If you already have modelling experience then completing an ARF rc airplane shouldn't prove too much of a challenge!
+If you already have modelling experience then completing an ARF rc plane shouldn't prove too much of a challenge at all.

-It's probably fair to say that a larger proportion of ARF rc planes were internal combustion (IC - glow plug, petrol etc.) powered in the early ARF days but nowadays electric power (EP) has become equally as popular for ARF lovers.
+It's probably fair to say that a larger proportion of ARF airplanes were internal combustion (IC - glow plug, petrol etc.) powered in the early ARF days but nowadays electric power (EP) has become equally as popular for ARF lovers, if not more so.

-There are of course also EP-specific ARFs available, a very nice example is the E-flite Beechcraft Bonanza, shown below...
+There are of course also EP-specific ARFs available, a very nice example is the E-flite Super Cub, shown below...

-On that note, don't be fooled in to thinking that buying an ARF rc plane is a cheap way of entering the hobby.
-The purchase of an ARF kit, separate radio gear and then the powertrain components will rarely cost less than a Ready To Fly rc airplane.
-Indeed, the cost of all necessary items to complete an ARF plane can potentially be more than the plane itself, and that's an important point to remember when considering which type of kit to buy.
+On that note, don't be fooled in to thinking that buying an ARF rc airplane is a cheap way of entering the hobby.
+The purchase of an ARF kit, separate radio gear and then the powertrain components will rarely cost less than a Ready To Fly rc plane.
+Indeed, the cost of all necessary items to complete an ARF can potentially be more than the plane itself, and that's an important point to remember when considering which type of kit to buy.